linzhangUCA/3421tpl-pico_practice/README.md

 - (15%) Ramp up the brightness of an LED (from off to maximum) in **2 seconds**.
 - (15%) Ramp down the brightness of the LED in **1 seconds**.
 > [!TIP]
-> Plan duty cycle increment size, number of increments with restriction of time.
+> Plan duty cycle increment size, number of increments with restriction of time to achieve a **smooth** fading effect.

 #### 1.2 (60%) Mode Switching LED
 Complete [switch_mode.py](/switch_mode.py) and use a button to switch an LED's working mode.